What We Do

 Economic Development, Trade, and Technology

 With more than 40% of all jobs in Washington State tied to international trade, the Puget Sound region is one of the most trade-driven economies in the country.
 The innovative Northwest Seaport Alliance, combining Washington’s largest ports in Seattle and Tacoma, operates as the third largest container gateway in all of North America with especially strong ties to Asia.
 Seattle is also home to a dynamic entrepreneurial sector, with a particularly strong tech startup industry.
-It has been named the third best city in the U.S. for female entrepreneurs, with a little over 30% of Seattle businesses being run by women.
+It is annually listed in the third best city in the U.S. for female entrepreneurs, with a little over 30% of Seattle businesses being run by women.
 Such a vibrant economy is spurred through close cooperation between businesses, governments, and academic institutions.

 - Smart Cities – Indonesia